Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Experimental Evaluation

 Several components contribute to the promising performance of \method.
 To demonstrate the precise effect of each of them, we next analyze them one by one in the reverse order.
-Namely, we first fix other things and compare different designs of the smoother and the perturber.
-Then, we analyze the methods of obtaining the threshold $\theta$ in Section~\ref{sec:exp_threshold}.
+We first fix other things{configurations} and compare different smoothers and perturbers.
+Subsequently, we analyze the methods of obtaining the threshold $\theta$ in \autoref{sec:exp_threshold}.
 To make the comparison clear, we set $\theta$ to be the $95$-th percentile of the values.
 Moreover, we assume the true values are no larger than $\theta$ (the ground truth is truncated).
-We will compare the performance of different methods in obtaining $\theta$ in Section~\ref{sec:exp_threshold}.
+We will compare the performance of different methods in obtaining $\theta$ in \autoref{sec:exp_threshold}.

-\mypara{Comparison of Different Smoothers} Fixing a threshold $\theta$ and the the hierarchical method optimized in Section~\ref{sec:perturber}, we now compare the performance of five smoother algorithms listed in Section~\ref{sec:smoother} (note that the smoothers will replace the $16^s$ values where $s$ is given in Equation~\eqref{eq:mse_guess}).
-In Figure~\ref{fig:smooth_vary_e_med}, we vary the value of $\epsilon$ from $0.01$ to $0.1$ and plot the MSE of the smoothers.
-Overall the performance gets better when $\epsilon$ increases, which is as expected.
-The difference of them are very small in the Fare and Kosarak datasets.
+\mypara{Comparison of Different Smoothers} Fixing a threshold $\theta$ and the hierarchical method optimized in \autoref{sec:perturber}, we now compare the performance of five smoother algorithms listed in \autoref{sec:smoother} (note that the smoothers will replace the $16^s$ values where $s$ is given in \autoref{eq:mse_guess}). \autoref{fig:smooth_vary_e_med} shows the MSE of the smoothers given $\epsilon$ from $0.01$ to $0.1$.
+As $\epsilon$ increases, that is, privacy budget loosens, the overall performance improves although the difference is very small in Fare and Kosarak datasets.
 This is because there is no clear pattern in these datasets.
 In the DNS dataset, Recent performs better than others, as the data is stable in the short term.
 In POS, the method of Mean and Median performs worse than the other three.
-This is because Mean and Median consider all the history (all the previous $u_i$ values given from the hierarchy, as described in Section~\ref{sec:smoother}), while the other methods considers more recent results.
-And due to the stability property in the dataset (similar to the case of DNS), methods that utilize the recent output (i.e., the more recent $u_i$) will perform better.
-As Recent performs the best in DNS, and is among the best in other datasets, we use it as the default smoother algorithm.
+This is because Mean and Median consider all the history (all the previous $u_i$ values given from the hierarchy, as described in \autoref{sec:smoother}), while the other methods consider more recent results.
+Methods that utilize the recent output (i.e., the more recent $u_i$) will perform better due to the stability property in the dataset (similar to the case of DNS).
+Since Recent performs the best in DNS, and is among the best in other datasets, we use it as the default smoother algorithm.

+Note that large MSE does not always mean poor utility.
+Here MSE is large because (1) the original values are large (e.g., $>$1000), (2) the range query takes the sum, and (3) the square operation further enlarges the values.
+We also have results for mean absolute error (MAE) and mean query results to better demonstrate the utility in \autoref{app:more_results}.